Skip to content

 James Drake KC is a full-time arbitrator, with a practice covering a wide range of international commercial and sporting disputes.

 James has extensive experience in international commercial arbitrations (whether as sole or co-arbitrator or chairman) under the auspices of the American Arbitration Association (AAA), the Chartered Institute of Arbitrators (CIArb), the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), the Singapore International Arbitration Centre (SIAC), the Singapore Maritime Academy (SMA) and the Swiss Arbitration Centre (SAC), as well as in ad hoc arbitrations.
-He is a member of ICC (Australia), the LCIA, a fellow of the CIArb, a fellow of the Australian Centre for International Arbitration (ACIA), a member of the CIArb’s Presidential Panel, and a chartered arbitrator.
+He is a member of ICC (Australia), the LCIA, a fellow of the CIArb, a fellow of the Australian Centre for International Arbitration (ACICA), a member of the CIArb’s Presidential Panel, and a chartered arbitrator.

 His recent appointments in the commercial arena have included disputes in areas such as: commodities and international sale of goods, energy, oil rigs, finance, share sales, corporate fraud, joint ventures, limited liability partnerships, insurance/reinsurance, and international infrastructure projects.
 His recent commercial appointments are listed below.

-James also has had extensive experience in sport arbitrations and is a member of the panel of arbitrators for the Court of Arbitration for Sport (in Lausanne) (CAS) and of Sport Resolutions (SR).
-His recent appointments in sport arbitrations are listed below.
+James has also had extensive experience in sport arbitrations.
+He is a member of the panel of arbitrators for the Court of Arbitration for Sport (in Lausanne) (CAS) (including for the Ad Hoc Division for the Winter Olympic Games Milano-Cortina 2026) and a member of the judicial panels for the Lawn Tennis Association and the Premier League.

 Professional background